 - JPY – Japanese Yen – Yen.

-Furthermore, these currency pairs have favourable trading sessions that traders trade them specially.
-The most important periods of these sessions are the start and the end of the sessions.
+Furthermore, these currency pairs have favorable trading sessions that traders trade them specially.
+The most important periods of these sessions are the start and the end of sessions.

 The sessions include the European session, the American session, and the Asian session.